albar965/littlenavmap-manual/en/README.md

 #### Distance search {#distance-search}

-This function allows you to combine all other search options with simple spatial search.
+This function allows you to combine all other search options with a simple spatial search.

 The checkbox `Distance` has to be selected to enable this search.
 The result will include only airports or navaids that are within the given minimum and maximum range of nautical miles from the search center.
 This allows you to quickly search for a destination that is within the range of your aircraft and fulfills other criteria like having lighted runways and fuel.